sethaxen/ucsfdown/README.md

 Under the hood, the University of California Dissertation LaTeX template is used to ensure that documents conform precisely to submission standards.
 At the same time, composition and formatting can be done using lightweight [markdown](http://rmarkdown.rstudio.com/authoring_basics.html) syntax, and **R** code and its output can be seamlessly included using [rmarkdown](http://rmarkdown.rstudio.com).

-## Using gauchdown to write your PhD thesis
+## Using gauchodown to write your dissertation

 ### Initial setup

-Using **gauchdown** has some prerequisites, such as Pandoc, LaTeX and some fonts.
+Using **gauchodown** has some prerequisites, such as Pandoc, LaTeX and some fonts.
 To compile PDF documents using **R**, you need to have Pandoc, LaTeX and several related packages installed.
 If you have a recent version of  [RStudio](http://www.rstudio.com/products/rstudio/download/), then you already have Pandoc and don't need to do anything more about that.

 Next is LaTeX.
 By far the easiest way to install LaTeX on any platform is with the [`tinytex`](https://yihui.name/tinytex/) package: